By Laura Dolgy (bio below)

 - These bamboo gloves are extremely soft and made from bamboo and Lycra, which means they are lightweight, cooling and stretchy.
 Not only can they help prevent children from scratching their eczema or psoriasis, but they can also double up as a dry or wet wrap garment by applying a natural eczema treatment (read all about wet/dry wrapping below!).
 The gloves are also tailored fit and don’t stretch like typical cotton gloves.

 - Remedywear™ Kids Gloves for Eczema AND Mittens are made with soft, soothing TENCEL and embedded with antimicrobial zinc.
 They work well dry, but can be worn wet as well.
 We love these gloves because the fibers used really are beneficial for eczema.
 Read all about why TENCEL is great for eczema.
 The fitted cuff is great for keeping these gloves in place during the day or night.
+We also offer Remedywear Fingerless gloves.

 Aside from eczema, both gloves are great for children who suffer from allergic contact dermatitis and dermatomyositis.